Oklahoma State vs. Oklahoma NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Cowboys are 5-1 ATS when favored by 4 points or more this season.

-- Oklahoma State's games this year have hit the over on four of 10 set point totals (40%).
+- Oklahoma State's games this year have gone over the total in four out of 10 opportunities (40%).

-- Oklahoma State is 4-1 against the spread and 5-0 overall in games when it records more than 24.2 points.
+- Oklahoma State is 4-1 against the spread and 5-0 overall this season when the team notches more than 24.2 points.

-- When Oklahoma State churns out more than 382.5 yards, the team is 6-0 against the spread and 6-0 overall.
+- When Oklahoma State amasses over 382.5 yards, the team is 6-0 against the spread and 6-0 overall.

 - The Cowboys have turned the ball over 12 times this season, eight fewer than the Sooners have forced (20).